 The District-wide financial statements are full accrual based statements.
 They report all of the District's assets, deferred outflows, liabilities and deferred inflows, both short and long term, regardless if they are "currently available" or not.
-For example, assets that are restricted for use in the Debt Funds solely for payment of long term principal or interest are grouped with unrestricted assets of the General Fund.

 Capital assets and long-term obligations of the District are reported in the Statement of Net Position of the District-wide financial statements.